lanalabs/PyLana/README.md

 # pylana
-A package to wrap log-related API calls on the Lana Process Mining Software.
+A python package to wrap log-related API calls on the Lana Process Mining Software.